CodeMaster7000/YouTube-Subtitles-Text-Fetcher/README.md

 ## About

 A simple Python script to fetch the text of subtitles from a YouTube video.
+It's time for you to put it to the test!

 ## Prerequisites